 Do you have questions about living with a colostomy, ileostomy, or urostomy?
-At 180 Medical, we often receive questions from ostomates just like you about issues like pouch leakage, ostomy pouch smells and odors, how to care for peristomal skin, and more.
+At 180 Medical, we often receive questions from ostomates just like you about issues like pouch leakage, ostomy odor control, how to care for peristomal skin, and more.
 That’s why we’re creating a series called Common Ostomy Issues.
 In this series, we’ll focus on each issue and offer some solutions to help you live a full and healthy life with an ostomy.

 For the first common issue in our series, we’re addressing a question frequently asked by both new and experienced ostomates.